George-Iskander/Markov_Chain/README.md

 # Markov_Chain
-A group of codes to calarify and explain Markov Chain
+A group of codes to clarify and explain Markov Chain